Getting started with KNEO Pi¶

 KNEO Pi has display connectivity through micro HDMI.

-Most displays don’t have a micro-HDMI port.
+Most displays do not have a micro-HDMI port.
 However, you can use a micro-HDMI-to-HDMI cable to connect the KNEO Pi to any HDMI-compatible display.
-If your display doesn’t support HDMI, consider using an adapter to convert the HDMI output to a compatible port for your display.

 Audio¶